oezguensi/pano-stitch/README.md

 Keypoint matching serves for calculating a homography which is used to stitch neighbouring images.

-The images fed into the algorithm must be ordered but the direction doesn't matter.
+The images fed into the algorithm must be ordered, but the direction doesn't matter.
 They can be from right to left or left to right and **in contrast to other public projects** also from up to down or down to up.

+The algorithm stitches both halfs of the images and then combines those two panoramas to minimize the resulting skew.

 # Installation